thealexcullen/Alex-Cullen/README.md

 It is a simple program, but I believe it is important to show that I do have knowledge of C.

 The folder Java Game contains everything I used to create a basic Mario-esque platform game in java.
 It was for a school project, and I thoroughly enjoyed it.
-There is more info within the folder.
+I used processing for java to create the game locally.
+The files for my actual code end in .pde, the majority of the folder is images used for the sprites.